-Table 27 Network Setting > Wireless > Others (continued)
+Table 28 Network Setting > Wireless > Others

-LABEL DESCRIPTION 802.11 Mode For 2.4 GHz frequency WiFi devices: Select 802.11b Only to allow only IEEE 802.11b compliant WiFi devices to associate with the Zyxel Device.
-Select 802.11g Only to allow only IEEE 802.11g compliant WiFi devices to associate with the Zyxel Device.
-Select 802.11n Only to allow only IEEE 802.11n compliant WiFi devices to associate with the Zyxel Device.
-Select 802.11b/g Mixed to allow either IEEE 802.11b or IEEE 802.11g compliant WiFi devices to associate with the Zyxel Device.
-The transmission rate of your Zyxel Device might be reduced.
-Select 802.11b/g/n Mixed to allow IEEE 802.11b, IEEE 802.11g or IEEE 802.11n compliant WiFi devices to associate with the Zyxel Device.
-The transmission rate of your Zyxel Device might be reduced.
-Select 802.11b/g/n/ax Mixed to allow IEEE 802.11b, IEEE 802.11g, IEEE 802.11n or IEEE 802.11ax compliant WiFi devices to associate with the Zyxel Device.
-The transmission rate of your Zyxel Device might be reduced.
-For 5 GHz frequency WiFi devices: Select 802.11a Only to allow only IEEE 802.11a compliant WiFi devices to associate with the Zyxel Device.
-Select 802.11n Only to allow only IEEE 802.11n compliant WiFi devices to associate with the Zyxel Device.
-Select 802.11ac Only to allow only IEEE 802.11ac compliant WiFi devices to associate with the Zyxel Device.
-Select 802.11a/n Mixed to allow either IEEE 802.11a or IEEE 802.11n compliant WiFi devices to associate with the Zyxel Device.
-The transmission rate of your Zyxel Device might be reduced.
-Select 802.11n/ac Mixed to allow either IEEE 802.11n or IEEE 802.11ac compliant WiFi devices to associate with the Zyxel Device.
-The transmission rate of your Zyxel Device might be reduced.
-Select 802.11a/n/ac Mixed to allow IEEE 802.11a, IEEE 802.11n or IEEE 802.11ac compliant WiFi devices to associate with the Zyxel Device.
-The transmission rate of your Zyxel Device might be reduced.
-Select 802.11a/n/ac/ax Mixed to allow IEEE 802.11a, IEEE 802.11n, IEEE 802.11ac or IEEE 802.11ax compliant WiFi devices to associate with the Zyxel Device.
-The transmission rate of your Zyxel Device might be reduced.
-802.11 Protection Enabling this feature can help prevent collisions in mixed-mode networks (networks with both IEEE 802.11b and IEEE 802.11g traffic).
+LABEL DESCRIPTION 802.11 Protection Enabling this feature can help prevent collisions in mixed-mode networks (networks with both IEEE 802.11b and IEEE 802.11g traffic).
 Select Auto to have the wireless devices transmit data after a RTS/CTS handshake.
 This helps improve IEEE 802.11g performance.
 Select Off to disable 802.11 protection.
 The transmission rate of your Zyxel Device might be reduced in a mixed-mode network.
 This field displays Off and is not configurable when you set 802.11 Mode to 802.11b Only .
 Preamble Select a preamble type from the drop-down list box.
 Choices are Long or Short .
-See Section 7.10.7 on page 108 for more information.
+See Section 7.10.7 on page 110 for more information.
 This field is configurable only when you set 802.11 Mode to 802.11b or 802.11b/g Mixed.
-Protected Management Frames This option is only available when using WPA2-PSK as the Security Mode and AES Encryption in Network Setting > Wireless > General.
+Protected Management Frames This option is only available when using WPA2-PSK as the Security Mode and AES Encryption in Network Setting &gt; Wireless &gt; General .
 Management frame protection (MFP) helps prevent wireless DoS attacks.
 Select Disable if you do not want to use MFP.
 Select Capable to encrypt management frames of wireless clients that support MFP.
 Clients that do not support MFP will still be allowed to join the wireless network, but remain unprotected.
 Select Required to allow only clients that support MFP to join the wireless network.
 Cancel Click Cancel to restore the default or previously saved settings.
 Apply Click Apply to save your changes.